 - "To be a relentless force for a world of longer, healthier lives."
 American Heart Association

 Nikole has served as a member of the Professionals for Association Revenue Leadership Advisory Board (LAB) since it's inception in 2019.
-Nikole previously served as the Vice President of Membership and Marketing for The Risk Management Society (RIMS) and is CAE certified.
+Prior to joining IES, Nikole served as the Vice President of Membership and Marketing for The Risk Management Society (RIMS).
+Recently CAE certified, Nikole says success is “ensuring that value is delivered in exchange for any revenue generated.”